-These days, almost every PHP framework supports a well developed email management library.
-CodeIgniter is no different as it has a great email sending class that ensures that CodeIgniter projects could send emails without difficulty.
+These days, almost every PHP framework supports a well-developed email management library.
+CodeIgniter is no different, as it has a great email-sending class that ensures that CodeIgniter projects can send emails without difficulty.

-In this article, I will describe how to send emails in a CodeIgniter application using SMTP.
-I will use the well known and maintained email sending class.
+This article will describe how to send emails in a CodeIgniter application using SMTP.
+I will use the well-known and maintained email-sending class.

 Load CodeIgniter’s Email Class